Language: EN

 }

 Only one value can be returned from a function.
-Although it is possible to return a grouping of several values (such as a tuple, struct, or an object).
+Although it is possible to return a grouping of multiple values (such as a tuple, struct, or an object).

-If a function does not return a value, the void keyword is used as the return type.
+If a function does not return any value, the void keyword is used as the return type.

 public void Greet(string name)